stormpath/stormpath-documentation/source/auth_n.rst

   .. literalinclude:: code/python/authentication/create_account_github_providerdata_access_token.py
     :language: python

 Stormpath will use the Access Token provided to retrieve information about your GitHub Account, then return a Stormpath Account.
+If you would like to get back an OAuth token instead, please see the :ref:`Generating an OAuth 2.0 Access Token above <generate-oauth-token>`.

 .. only:: rest